femou1/pb-handbooks/tms_handbook.md

 * Allowed to host a server during a MEGA raid
 * Granted access to the TMS SmartLog in-game
 * Granted Moderator powers in the Communications server
-* Granted moderator powers at the Rynver Stronghold
+* Granted Moderator powers at the Rynver Stronghold
 * Allowed to use custom uniforms; these must be approved by an Instructor+
 * Allowed to host game nights/special events in the Communications server with the approval of an Instructor+
 * Allow full access to the TMSRS Commons Room podium and TMSRS Event Hall leadership platform.